ratreys/remove-wp-emoji-correctly/readme.txt

 Make your header clean, lean, and mean.

-Emoji support is now so widespread that this feature should no longer belong to WordPress — and certainly not on every page of every WordPress site.
+Emoji support is now so widespread that this feature should no longer belong to WordPress core — and certainly not on every page of every WordPress site.

 Simply activate this plugin to completely — and correctly — remove the built-in support for emojis that was added in WordPress v4.2.